Frequently Asked Questions (FAQ)

 French proficiency is encouraged but not required.
-Zero level French students are accepted for the Fall semesters.
+Zero level French students are accepted on the MICEFA program.

 If you are a passport-holding citizen of a European Union country, then you do not need a visa if you come to France using that passport.
 If you are a citizen of a non-European Union country you will need a passport.
 Please note that the United Kingdom is in the process of leaving the EU and will not be a part of it as of March 2019.